 Many exhibitors delegate trade show orchestration to their own staff.
 While this is a legitimate option, it’s often not a specialized one.
 By partnering with a team of experts, you can ensure that your booth meets show regulations and requirements while also aligning with your brand messaging.

-These professional services will also coordinate and advise on the technical details, from carpet and furniture provision to housekeeping and flowers.
+These professional trade show services will also coordinate and advise on the technical details, from carpet and furniture provision to housekeeping and flowers.
 By leveraging their experience and industry connections, this option can also save you money on overhead expenses.

 Proper cleaning services alone can cost a few hundred dollars per show, with extra material handling charges to boot.
 Plus, purchasing your own flooring and furniture comes with a heavy upfront cost that can be mitigated by a team of event coordinators.